 Learning FPGA and Verilog A Beginner's Guide Part 1 - Introduction

-I write this tutorial in the hope that it may help our readers to learn Verilog (The HDL I chose to learn first because of its syntax similarity to C), simulate your code and implement it on real hardware.
+I decided write this tutorial in the hope that it may help our readers to learn a little bit of Verilog (The HDL I chose to learn first because of its syntax similarity to C), simulate your code and implement it on real hardware.
 This tutorial expects you to have basic knowledge in Digital Electronics, Familiarity with some programming language (preferably C).
-This tutorial is not meant be an in-depth study about Verilog or FPGAs or anything, but just a guide to walk you through different basic things you need to know to design a simple digital circuit in Verilog, simulate it and implement it on hardware.
+This tutorial is not meant to be an in-depth study about Verilog or FPGAs or anything, but just a guide to walk you through different basic things you need to know to design a simple digital circuit in Verilog, simulate it and implement it on hardware.

 What is FPGA ?